- Educated at Marlborough College, followed by a law degree at St Andrews University. ,

-He has served as the shadow minister for the environment from 1997 to 1998 and the shadow spokesperson for the environment, food and rural affairs between 2003 and 2005, and parliamentary under-secretary at the Department of Environment.
+He served as shadow environment minister from 1997 to 1998, the shadow spokesperson for the environment, food and rural affairs between 2003 and 2005, and parliamentary under-secretary at the Department of Environment.

-He campaigned to leave the EU in the 2016 referendum and is a member of the Eurosceptic pressure group, Leave Means Leave, along with fellow climate science deniers, Peter Lilley, John Redwood and Sammy Wilson.
-Chope voted against efforts to guarantee the right to remain of EU nationals already in the country before the Brexit vote.
+Chope campaigned to leave the EU in the 2016 referendum and is a member of the Eurosceptic pressure group, Leave Means Leave, along with fellow climate science deniers, Peter Lilley, John Redwood and Sammy Wilson.
+Chope voted against efforts to guarantee the right to remain of EU nationals already in the country before the Brexit vote. ,

 Stance on Climate Change

 Chope objected to a private member’s bill which would have made upskirting a criminal offence in England and Wales.
-He later said he supported the bill but had objected to parliamentary procedure rather than the law itself.
-He added he was not “a dinosaur” and had been “scapegoated”.
+He later said he supported the bill but had objected to the parliamentary procedure rather than the law itself.
+He added he was not “a dinosaur” and had been “scapegoated.” ,

 They wrote: “The UK accounts for less than two percent of global emissions.
 It is time to bring to an end the pointless damage being inflicted on British households, British industry and the British economy by the unilateral commitment to unnecessarily expensive energy, and to suspend the Climate Change Act’s unilateral targets until such time as a binding global agreement has been secured.”

 “The government and climate scientists use words in a very careful way that is contrary to the truth,” he said.

 Chope attended an event in Parliament which launched a campaign to overturn the Climate Change Act, along with prominent UK climate deniers Sammy Wilson, Christopher Booker, Piers Corbyn and Graham Stringer. ,